Katri Vala heating and cooling plant

 - What: heat and cooling

-- What from: purified waste water and return water from district cooling
+- What from: purified waste water, return water from district cooling and electricity

 - Where: under the Katri Vala Park in Sörnäinen